bloomberg/memray/docs/live.rst

 - o: Sort by own memory
 - a: Sort by allocation count

+In most terminals you can also click the "Sort by Total", "Sort by Own", and "Sort by Allocations" buttons on the footer.

-The sorted column is highlighted with ``< >`` characters around the title.
+The sorted column's heading is underlined.

 Viewing different threads
 -------------------------

 By default, the ``live`` command will present the main thread of the program.
-You can look at different threads of the program by pressing the left and right arrow keys.
+You can look at different threads of the program by pressing the greater than and less than keys, ``<`` and ``>``.
+In most terminals you can also click the "Previous Thread" and "Next Thread" buttons on the footer.

 .. image:: _static/images/live_different_thread.png